spanishGab/python-snake-game/README.md

 ## Imports

-The game imports the following modules:
+The game imports the following python modules:

 * pygame;
 * random;